 Following in ET's footsteps up the road of Stoner Hill is possible but not very alluring because of the traffic, which is a pity as it's an impressive thoroughfare, and without traffic would be a very fine walk.
 As ET's main route to his study from 1913 onwards, it's somewhere he was getting to know very well.
 So in a period which, from his field note books, would appear to have been especially fruitful for his early poetic ideas, his daily walks up and down Stoner Hill were a source of inspiration for a number of his poems besides Interval, including After Rain, Man and dog, The Path and possibly The New Year.

-At the bottom the road passes my candidate for the woodman's cot, Upper Ashford Lodge at the junction with Ashford Lane and opposite the entrance to the Old Stoner Hill track.
-It contours up the side of Stoner hill reaching the top at Ashford Hill at Cold corner, with the beech and yew woods of Lutcombe Bottom "underyawning" (to use an ET word).
+At the bottom the road passes Upper Ashford Lodge at the junction with Ashford Lane and opposite the entrance to the Old Stoner Hill track.
+It contours up the side of Stoner hill reaching the top at Ashford Hill at Cold Corner, with the beech and yew woods of Lutcombe Bottom "underyawning" (to use an ET word).
 Lutcombe Bottom is the source of Ashford stream and home of many owls.
-It also inspired other ET poems including The Combe and the Hollow Wood.
+It also inspired other ET poems including The Combe and The Hollow Wood.
 The road in ET's day would have been much more used by pedestrians (including drovers and their cattle, itinerant agricultural workers etc).

 The Victoria County History describes the road in 1908 as "winding up the steep slopes of Stoner Hill with a skilfully engineered gradient through beautiful hanging beechwoods.
 It was laid out by private enterprise early in the last century (18th) in the expectation of a grant of the tolls on it, but this being refused by the government the promoters lost heavily by their undertaking."
 The backers who lived in Ashford House, now Ashford Lodge, had to sell up as result.